berops/culture/Golang.md

 An out-of-bounds read or write with a variable index compiles but fails at runtime with a panic - no negative indexes allowed either.

 Go considers the size of the array to be part of the type of the array.
 This makes an array that’s declared to be [3]int a different type from an array that’s declared to be [4]int.
 This also means that you cannot use a variable to specify the size of an array, because types must be resolved at compile time, not at runtime.
-Also, you can’t use a type conversion to convert arrays of different sizes to identical types.
+Also, you can’t use type conversion to convert arrays of different sizes to identical types.

 Due to these restrictions, don’t use arrays unless you know the exact length you need ahead of time.
-Arrays exist in Go is to provide the backing store for slices.
+Arrays exist in Go to provide the backing store for slices.

 ## Slices